camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7/migration-readiness.md

 ---
 id: migration-readiness
-title: How to get ready to migrate
+title: Getting ready to migrate
 description: "Learn readiness indicators for migrating from Camunda Platform 7 to Camunda Platform 8."
 ---